lizmat/articles/cases-of-UPPER-6.md

   in block foo at bar line 42
 foo
 ```
-Since warnings are control exceptions, you can "catch" them in a a `CONTROL` phaser like this:
+Since warnings are control exceptions, you can "catch" them in a `CONTROL` phaser like this:

 ```raku
 CONTROL {